Climate Watch Surveys take place every winter and spring during the official survey periods:

 Step Two: Pick out a 10x10km square from the Climate Watch map using these instructions.
 Your Climate Square is the area you choose to survey in.
 This could be a nature center, park or any other area that has suitable habitat for your target species.
-For the White-breasted Nuthatch you will want to pick an area with primarily mature mixed or hardwood forests.

 Step Three: Using the Climate Watch Planner tool, choose 12 points within your climate square where you will survey and that represent the best accessible habitat for your target species.
 These points need to be at least 200m apart to avoid double counting.